-Call centers utilize technologies like SIP, VoIP and PRI to receive and process large volumes of calls as efficiently as possible.
-Call center technologies have advanced but has user experience?
+Call centers utilize technologies like SIP, VoIP, and PRI to receive and process large volumes of calls as efficiently as possible.
+In recent times call center technologies have advanced with cutting-edge mechanisms and features.

 Call centers need to manage a large and somewhat unpredictable number of calls.
 ACDs are function of a PBX and manage the incoming call flow.
 They help reduce the time a call stays in queue, send callers to the most appropriate department and evenly distribute the number of calls to the available service reps.